Rup-Narayan-Rajbanshi/Quiz-game/README.md

 11. Install docker and run ' docker run -p 6379:6379 -d redis:5'
 12. Register Users and Join to play the game.

-Note : .env file has to be added.
+Note : .env file has to be added that contains secret key(ping me)

  # game-redis branch is for the deployment purpose on Heroku.